Hunger Crisis Appeal

-We are on the brink of a devastating global food crisis.
-The COVID-19 pandemic has led to a steep rise in hunger in countries already struggling with conflict, climate change and economic turbulence.
+We are in the midst of a devastating global food crisis.
+Conflict, climate change, the COVID-19 pandemic and soaring food prices have led to a steep rise in hunger in countries across the world.

 Today, millions of children are facing the worst hunger crisis that the world has seen in decades.

 Forty-five million people are close to starvation right now – facing famine or famine-like conditions – with children and women hit the hardest.
-There are 584,000 girls, boys, women and men facing catastrophic levels of hunger – an increase of 300% in the past six months alone.
+Twenty-six million children under 5 are suffering from wasting, which is the most visible and life-threatening form of malnutrition.

 Unless action is taken now, more lives will be lost and the devastating effects on the lives of children, especially girls, today will be felt for decades to come.